Harry Crabb: Personal life and death

 In October 1966, Crabb married Pinkie Leong, a sales and marketing representative with whom he had two children.
 However, Leong successfully filed for divorce on desertion grounds in September 1977, claiming that she was forced to live in a separate room with her two children from July 1972.
 She further accused him of being verbally and occasionally physically abusive.
 She also claimed to have made unsuccessful attempts to reconcile with him in 1975.
 By April 1978, Crabb and Leong had reached a mutual agreement regarding custody as they could not settle the matter in court, with Crabb having sought full custody.
 Eventually, they agreed that Crabb would have their children on weekdays while Leong would have them on the weekends.
 By then, Crabb had moved back in with his mother.

 Around 1978, Crabb emigrated to Canterbury, England with his two children.
-By 6 November 1983, he had died.
-Leong had received a brief call which informed her of his death without providing details several days before.
+He died on 21 October 198 and was found by his son and daughter.
+Leong had received a brief call from Harry's brother and his wife which informed her of his death without providing details.